 Responsibilities: Our role is to maintain, inspect and develop the sites and features within the Geopark.
 Some examples of our work include path repairs, installing signage, fixing site furniture, grass cutting, litter picking, leaf blowing, fencing and construction work.

-Five words to describe myself: Thoughtful, hardworking, jovial, friendly, and honest
+Five words to describe myself: Thoughtful, Hardworking, Jovial, Friendly, and Honest.

 What is your favourite thing about working with the Geopark?